 This is the repository for studies performed by the Human Engineering Research Laboratories that have been funded by the United States Access Board.
 HERL is very proud to have partnered with the Access Board for these important projects: The Impact of Transfer Setup on the Performance of Independent Transfers, Rollability Standards, and Wheelchair Propulsion on Cross-Slopes.

-Detailed results of this study can be found by clicking on the link to the final research project report below.
+Detailed results of each study can be found by clicking on the links to the final research project reports below.

 |Read report in HTML format||Read report in PDF format||Read report in Word format|

 |Read addendum in HTML format||Read addendum in PDF format||Read addendum in Word format|